Oxysternon

-Oxysternon is a genus of Scarabaeidae or scarab beetles in the superfamily Scarabaeoidea.
+Oxysternon is a Neotropical genus of scarab beetles (Scarabaeidae) in the superfamily Scarabaeoidea.
 It can be distinguished from all other phanaeines and scarabaeine dung beetles by a long, spiniform extension of the anterior angle of the metasternum.
-Most taxa vary in color and color pattern, and are more commonly found in tones of green, often infused with yellow or coppery highlights.
+Most species vary in color and pattern, and are more commonly found in tones of green, often infused with yellow or coppery highlights.
 All species appear very smooth or glassy smooth to the unaided eye.

-Taxonomy and nomenclature
+Taxonomy

+Nomenclature

 The genus Sternaspis was proposed first by Hope in 1837, but the name was preoccupied and thus invalid.
-Laporte, writing under the pen name of Le Compte de Castelnau, proposed the genus Oxysternon to include several species of Phaneus-like species.
+Laporte, writing under the pen name of Le Compte de Castelnau, proposed the genus Oxysternon to include several species of Phanaeus-like species.
 O. festivum was later designated as the type species.

-Phylogeny and evolution
+Phylogeny

 The genus is monophyletic and its sister group is the genus Phanaeus.
 Two subgenera and two further species groups are recognized by some authors.
 It has been suggested that the current distribution of the species reflect vicariance events following climatic fluctuations in the Amazon.

-Diversity
+Species

 There are currently 11 species in the genus Oxysternon.